pitampoudel/komposeauth/README.md

 # Contributing
 - Issues and PRs are welcome.
-- Please run ./gradlew build before submitting a PR.
+- Please run ./gradlew build (or gradlew.bat build on Windows) before submitting a PR.
 - For larger changes, consider opening an issue first to discuss direction.

 # Security